Jei Africa, Linford Gayle, Diane Dworkin and John Klyver

 During her 18 years with BHRS, she has served in various leadership positions, including Central County Clinic unit chief and a clinical services manager.
 In addition to her most recent role overseeing the Brewster and Shasta Clinic sites, she is also responsible for the Older Adult System of Integrated Services program.

-She monitors contracts for housing and seniors’ programs and has developed a reputation as BHRS’ subject matter expert on older adults and housing.
+She monitors contracts for housing and older adults’ programs and has developed a reputation as BHRS’ subject matter expert on older adults and housing.

 She has been instrumental in developing and implementing the annual Housing Heroes and Landlord Appreciation events to recruit and recognize landlords and others who have gone the extra mile to house BHRS clients.
 She also serves as the BHRS staff liaison to the Older Adult Committee of the Mental Health and Substance Abuse Recovery Commission.